 As we all know, moving is a stressful time, and it can be as stressful for your furry family member as it is for you.
-Make sure you take time to get your pup comfortable with its new surroundings, so your dog will love your new home just as much as you do.
+Make sure you take time to get your pup comfortable with its new surroundings so that your dog will love your new home just as much as you do.
 How do you introduce a dog to a new home?
 In stages.
 Here are some key steps to take to make sure that your dog adjusts successfully to your new home: visit, tour, and, ultimately, be patient.

-Visit your new home before you move in
+Visit your new neighborhood before you move in

-You may not realize it, but your dog becomes very familiar with their home turf.
-They are hyper-aware of all of their local smells, sounds, and other details around your house.
+You might not realize it, but your dog becomes very familiar with his home turf.
+Dogs are hyper-aware of all of their local smells, sounds, and other details around your house.
 It's the reason that dogs have been known to find their way home from a long distance away.

-You can help your pup adjust to a new environment by making their future neighborhood feel familiar before you make a massive change.
-Take them to the area outside your new neighborhood and walk them around for the first time.
-If you can, bring your dog inside.
-The move will feel more like returning to somewhere familiar and safe place, rather than going to a totally new place.
+You can help your pup adjust to a new environment by making his future neighborhood feel familiar before you make a massive change.
+Take him to the area outside your new neighborhood and walk him around for the first time.
+If you can, bring your dog inside the new house.
+The move will feel more like returning to somewhere familiar and safe place, rather than going to a completely new place.

-If possible, bringing your dog inside and letting them sniff around a bit before it becomes their new home might also help them feel more comfortable.
+Bringing your dog inside and letting them sniff around a bit before it becomes his new home might also help him feel more comfortable.
 This probably isn't advisable if there are still strangers living there, if the current occupants have their own pets, or if your pup tends to have accidents inside.

-If showing them around isn't possible before you move in, make sure you do as soon as you get there.
-Keep them on their leash and walk them through the house.
-Let them sniff everything and make sure they get a solid exploration of the place.
-Having you there for their first tour will help comfort them and keep them out of trouble as they start to adjust.
-The next time they go there, they'll recognize the familiar scents of their first visit with you.
+If showing him around isn't possible before you move in, make sure you do as soon as you get there.
+Keep him on their leash and walk him through the house.
+Let him sniff everything and make sure he gets a solid exploration of the place.
+Having you there for his first tour will help comfort him and keep them out of trouble as he start to adjust.
+The next time your dog goes to the new house, he'll recognize the familiar scents of his first visit with you.

 Obviously, when you move, you usually bring along all your dog's favorite doggie things.
-But as soon as possible, start unpacking the dog bed, water bowls, and favorite toys so your pup can settle in and feel comfortable in their new space.
-It can help a dog feel more comfortable with some of their familiar smells around them.
+But as soon as possible, start unpacking the dog bed, water bowls, and favorite toys so your pup can settle in and feel comfortable in his new space.
+It can help a dog feel more comfortable with some of their familiar smells around.

 You can make the new environment even more enticing with some special treats or playtime with your pup.
 Offering a reward helps teach your dog's brain to create positive associations with something, and you want to create positive associations with the new space.
-Some pros, including the ASPCA and VCA Hospitals also recommend limiting your dog to a single room at first, so they can become comfortable and establish their territory.
-As your pup gets comfortable, slowly allow them to explore more and more, so they don't get too overwhelmed and get comfortable in their new digs.
+Some pros, including the ASPCA and VCA Hospitals also recommend limiting your dog to a single room at first, so he can become comfortable and establish his territory.
+As your pup gets comfortable, slowly allow him to explore more and more, so he doesn't get overwhelmed and gets comfortable in his new digs.

 A recent study found that the millennial generation is house hunting in large part for their dogs, and one of the number one items on their list is outdoor space, for their treasured pup to run around.
 It makes sense, of course, because it's both convenient and considerate to give our pups a place where they can have free rein to run around, sniff and do their business.
 If you're lucky enough to find a home with a fenced in yard, however, you'll want to check a few things before letting them roam around.

-If your dog has never had a yard before, then you might not know if or how they might try to escape.
+If your dog has never had a yard before, then you might not know if or how he could escape.
 Carefully check the entire perimeter of your fence for anything that looks like a hole, a gap, or a place where an animal may have climbed in or out of.
 This includes behind or under any large plants and shrubs.

 - Let your dog out but keep an eye on them outside for awhile before letting them roam freely.
 Both you and your pup will need time to establish boundaries.